Can ingesting mineral-wealthy water save you high blood pressure?

 water

-Data on water salinity, blood stress constrained.
+Data on water salinity, and blood stress contained ined.

 Calcium and magnesium ‘counteract’ sodium.